Julia Laite (Birkbeck, University of London; Principle Investigator)

 Elisa Camiscioli (Binghamton University; Network Member)

 Elisa Camiscioli’s research explores the intersection of race, intimacy, and gendered forms of mobility.
 She has written about immigration to and from France, trafficking between Europe and Latin America, and the circulation of women and men both within and beyond France and its empire.
 She is the author of Reproducing the French Race: Immigration, Intimacy, and Embodiment in the Early Twentieth Century (Duke University Press, 2009), along with several articles on the gender of immigration and colonialism, appearing in Gender & History, the Journal of Women’s History, and French Politics, Culture, & Society.
 Elisa is an Associate Professor of History at Binghamton University, State University of New York, and the Co-Editor of the Journal of Women’s History.

-Sonja Dolinsek (Erfurt University and Universität zu Berlin)
+Sonja Dolinsek (Erfurt University and Universität zu Berlin, Network Member)